Copyright © 2023 Sked social. All rights reserved.

 Do be sure to gain explicit consent from other users before sharing their content on your profile.

 When in doubt, write a list.
 Listicles are versatile and fast to put together.
 For example, you could share your top three favourite true crime podcasts, your four favourite local coffee shops, or your top TV show picks for 2020.
 Experiment with clipping together videos and images, using text to annotate the visuals, and overlaying a clear voiceover.
 Easy.

 Again, relevancy is key.
 Unless you are a solo influencer, be sure the lists that you share resonate with your audience and align with your brand.

 You don’t have to continually create new content to engage your audience on Instagram.
 Scroll back through your grid and make a note of any popular video posts.
 Do the same on other platforms, including TikTok, Facebook, and YouTube.
 Download your top posts and re-share to Reels.

-A quick tip on sharing TikTok videos to Reels: While it’s a-okay to share the same content on both platforms, you do want to watch out for the obtrusive TikTok watermark in the corner.
+Do be sure, however, that the content is evergreen.
+Evergreen content is content that is always relevant and accurate.
+In other words, it’s not timely.
+For example, if you run a live music venue, your gig schedule for October 2020 is timely content.
+A video tour of your venue, in contrast, is evergreen.A quick tip on sharing TikTok videos to Reels: While it’s a-okay to share the same content on both platforms, you do want to watch out for the obtrusive TikTok watermark in the corner.
 To avoid this, save you TikTok video as a live photo.
 Head to your camera roll and save the photo as a video.
 The watermark will still be there, but it won’t be quite as large.

 If you are a big part of your business – or if you are an influencer – a vlog-style day in the life video is a must-try.
 While similar to a behind-the-scenes video, a 'day in the life' video focuses on your daily rituals outside of work.
 Morning and night routines are popular examples of 'day in the life' videos.